Key Takeaways

 - Acute cannabis intoxication: up to 40% increase (similar to driving while talking on hands-free cell phone)

-The difference between THC and its metabolites
+Difference: THC vs. its metabolites

+To understand the issue of marijuana DUI, we need to know about metabolites.
 The human body’s metabolism breaks down food and drug chemicals into other, different chemicals.
 We call the products of this natural process “metabolites.”

 Metabolites of alcohol